TelosGlobal/hyperion/README.md

+**STOP AND READ!
+This documentation is in progress.
+Please submit comments/updates as a PR.**

 # HYPERION INSTALL & RUNBOOK

 This installation guide is tailored for Telos BPs who are interested in running the Hyperion v2 history tool on their telos BP node.